From Trails to Traffic Jams

 Here and there a town would lay down wooden blocks or crushed stone to provide a road surface less vulnerable to weather.
 A so-called Nicolson pavement, invented by one Samuel Nicolson in 1859, consisted of pine blocks dipped in tar are fixed to a plank base, then covered with pitch and gravel; weather and iron-rimmed wagon wheels made quick work of them.
 Stone cobbles made a durable but uneven surface; later, loaf-sized vitrified paving bricks offered the durability of cobbles with more smoothness.

 By the 1890s Chicago enjoyed such marvels as elevators, telegraphs, and railroad trains, making it the very model of the modern machine city, but most of its streets would not have been out of place in Lincoln’s New Salem.
 One cause of the problem was remarked upon, as only he could remark, by the English socialist reformer Sydney Webb.
-On a visit to City Hall—perhaps the one place where with the sausage works in Packingtown, a fastidious foreigner should not go—he learned that street construction and repair costs that in Britain were paid out of ordinary taxes were in Chicago considered “improvements” that had to be paid by special assessments on the affected property owners—a policy that naturally dissuaded property owners from asking for them.
+On a visit to City Hall—perhaps the one place, where with the sausage works in Packingtown, a fastidious foreigner should not go—he learned how Chicago provided for streets.
+Construction and repair costs that in Britain were paid out of ordinary taxes were in Chicago considered “improvements” that had to be paid by special assessments on the affected property owners, a policy that naturally dissuaded property owners from asking for them.
+(The railroads served adequately for travel for most purposes, which dampened public ardor for improvements.)
 As a result, wrote Webb:

 whether a Chicago street shall be paved or not, whether its sidewalks shall be of rotting planks or stone, whether its roadway shall be dirt, or wood, or brick or asphalt, is made to depend on a vote of the property owners, largely little property-owners, in the street affected, the vote being in all cases biased by the feeling of the property-owners, not only that they will be mulcted in an indefinite sum for the “improvement,” but also by the well-grounded suspicion that the aldermen of the ward and the contractors will all get their picking out of the job.

 The best roads were graveled or topped with asphalt but most remained dirt, improved only by having been leveled and drained.
-(The railroads served adequately for travel for most purposes, which dampened public ardor for improvements.)
 Transportation historian David Young reports that many of the area customers who bought new automobiles from dealers along Automobile Row in downtown Chicago had them shipped home by rail rather than try to drive them there.

 The early automobiles were no match for such rugged surfaces, which is one reason the machine was slow to catch on in the Midwest.
 Chicago had plenty of bicyclists however, and it was cyclists who (with their counterparts in other cities in the U.S. and Europe) pressed local authorities to improve local streets and roads.
 Jackson Boulevard was made part of the boulevard system of the West Parks Board for example to placate the local cycle lobby, because boulevards could be paved as parkways, while ordinary city streets seldom were.